To better understand “power” between the sexes, it helps to reflect on three guiding principles:

 In the 1976 WWII movie “Midway,” Lt.
 Cmdr.
 Ernest L. Blake walks ahead of his superior officer, Fleet Admiral Chester W. Nimitz, and opens the door for him.
 Why?
 Because superior officers in the military do not open doors for subordinates; it’s the other way around.
 That’s the way it is in the military because who opens the door for whom is considered a way of demonstrating who has power and authority.

 Likewise, when men open doors for women, it is a sign of female power (given to her by men) — not male power, as many feminists insist.
 Ditto when a man rises to greet women or gives up his seat to them.
 Or when he removes his hat in their presence.
 It’s a sign of female “power” when men pass laws and lend support to policies that favor women over men: to wit, maritime laws and selective service laws.
-Or laws that permit wives to own half of their husband’s assets and to spend money the husband earns without her having to produce an income herself.
+Or laws that permit wives to own half of their husband’s assets and to spend money the husband earns without her having to produce a penny of income herself.
 Or laws that provide an Office of Research on Women’s Health for the healthier, longer-living sex (but no Office of Research on Men’s Health), which would be like an Office of Research on Men’s Economic Advancement for the higher-paid sex.
 (Women are also the wealthier sex.)

 Our alien observers might conclude to themselves: “It appears the female of the species is protected and often treated like royalty.”

 What other signs of female power do you see — like the one to the right — but which feminists and the liberal media ignore.
 To them, the woman to the right is being objectified sexually.
 Never mind that she objectives him economically.

 For another example on what feminists do not want the sexes to know, see “Wives Belong at Home With the Children.”